Brown thrasher: Vocal development

-The male brown thrasher may have the largest song repertoire of any North American bird, which has been documented as at least over 1,100 songs.
+The male brown thrasher may have the largest song repertoire of any North American bird, which has been documented to be over 1,000 songs.
 Some sources state that each individual has up to 3,000 song phrases, while others put the number beyond 3,000.
 The males' singing voice usually contains more of a melodic tone than that of the related grey catbird.
-Its song are coherent phrases that are iterated no more than three times, but has been done for minutes at a time.
+Songs are coherent phrases that are iterated no more than three times, but may be done for minutes at a time.
 By the fall, the male sings with smoother sub-songs.
 During the winter, the males may also sing in short spurts during altercations with neighboring males.

-In the birds' youth, alarm noises are the sounds made.
+Juveniles make alarm noises.
 As an adult, the brown thrasher has an array of sounds it will make in various situations.
-Both male and females make smack and teeooo-like alarm calls when provoked, and hijjj sounds at dusk and dawn.
+Both males and females make smack and teeooo-like alarm calls when provoked, and hijjj sounds at dusk and dawn.
 Others calls may consist of an acute, sudden chakk, rrrrr, a Tcheh sound in the beginning that ends with an eeeur, kakaka, and sounds reminiscent of a stick scraping a concrete sidewalk.
 Brown thrashers are noted for their mimicry (as a member of the family Mimidae), but they are not as diverse in this category as their relative the northern mockingbird.
 However, during the breeding season, the mimicking ability of the male is at its best display, impersonating sounds from tufted titmice (Baeolophus bicolor), northern cardinals (Cardinalis cardinalis), wood thrushes, northern flickers (Colaptes auratus), among other species.